Salisbury

 Salisbury is in the southeast of Wiltshire, near the edge of Salisbury Plain.
-Salisbury Cathedral was formerly north of the city at Old Sarum.
-The cathedral was relocated and a settlement grew up around it, which received a city charter in 1227 as New Sarum.
+An ancient cathedral was north of the present city at Old Sarum.
+A new cathedral was built near the meeting of the rivers and a settlement grew up around it, which received a city charter in 1227 as New Sarum.
 This continued to be its official name until 2009, when Salisbury City Council was established.
-Salisbury railway station is an interchange between the West of England Main Line and the Wessex Main Line.
+Salisbury railway station is an interchange between the West of England Line and the Wessex Main Line.

-Stonehenge is a UNESCO World Heritage Site and is 8 mi northwest of Salisbury.
+Stonehenge, a UNESCO World Heritage Site, is 8 mi northwest of Salisbury.

 Toponymy

-The name Salisbury, which is first recorded around the year 900 as Searoburg (dative Searobyrig), is a partial translation of the Roman Celtic name Sorbiodūnum.
-The Brittonic suffix -dūnon, meaning "fortress" (in reference to the fort that stood at Old Sarum), was replaced by its Old English equivalent -burg.
-The first part of the name is of obscure origin.
-The form "Sarum" is a Latinization of Sar, a medieval abbreviation for Middle English Sarisberie.
+Cair-Caratauc, one of 28 cities of the Ancient Britons listed in the History of the Britons (9th century), has been identified with Salisbury.
+Alternative names for the city, in the Welsh Chronicle of the Britons (12th century) were Caer-Caradog, Caer-Gradawc, and Caer-Wallawg.

-Salisbury appeared in the Welsh Chronicle of the Britons as Caer-Caradog, Caer-Gradawc, and Caer-Wallawg.
-Cair-Caratauc, one of the 28 cities listed in the History of the Britons, has also been identified with Salisbury.
+By the Roman era, the name had become Sorbiodūnum; the first part was of unknown origin, although the Brittonic suffix -dūnon meant "fortress".
+The name first recorded during the Anglo-Saxon era was Searoburg (dative Searobyrig), around the end of the 9th century.
+This was a partial calque of the Roman name, with burg being the Old English word for "fort".
+Middle English Sarisberie was abbreviated as Sar, which in turn gave rise to the latinization "Sarum".